Buyers

 Becoming a Wholesale Buyer

-If you are a business or institution and would like to purchase from Agri-Cultura Cooperative Network, email our Produce & Distribution Manager at produce@agri-cultura.org to get on our fresh list.
+If you are a business or institution and would like to purchase from Agri-Cultura Cooperative Network, email produce@agri-cultura.org to get set up on our system.

-Pick up or delivery can be scheduled Tuesday through Friday.
+Pick up or delivery can be scheduled Tuesday, Thursday, and Friday.
 We work with buyers to arrange day and time of pick up or delivery.

 FAQs

 I am not a business or institution.
-May I place orders through the Agri-Cultura Network?
+May I place orders through the Agri-Cultura Cooperative Network?

-Unfortunately no. We suggest that individuals and households subscribe to a CSA program such as La Cosecha CSA, shop at their local farmers market (such as La Familia Growers Market, Downtown Growers Market), or visit a local farm stand (check out Simple Revolution Farm Stand)!
+Unfortunately no. We suggest that individuals and households subscribe to a CSA program such as La Cosecha CSA, shop at their local farmers market (such as La Familia Growers Market or South Valley Growers’ Market), or visit a local farm stand!

 When and where does the Food Hub deliver?

 We deliver throughout the state of New Mexico.
-Orders are delivered or picked up Tuesday - Friday.
+Orders are delivered Tuesday, Thursday, or Friday.

-Please visit our Ordering and Delivery Schedule above for more details.
+Please visit our Delivery Schedule above for more details.

 My business only purchases food produced locally, grown with organic methods and without harmful chemicals or GMO’s.
 How can I learn more about a farm’s growing practices?

-As a farmer-owned cooperative, the Agri‑Cultura Cooperative Network upholds strict standards related to production, processing and labor practices.
+As a farmer-led cooperative, the Agri‑Cultura Cooperative Network upholds strict standards related to production, processing, and labor practices.
 All of the growers, both member and ally farms, are either certified organic or grow in ways that are sustainable and follow organic practices.
 Farm practices include:

 • Integrated Pest Management